Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 - Structure inclusions/exclusions (Only Allow Structure Classes to/from Attach, and Snap to/from Structure Types/Tags to Exclude)

-- Snap Type Flags - the preview structure will check each of its snap points, looking at the "To Point Snap Type Flags" values in those snap points, to see if any of them match the "Snap Type Flag" value of any nearby structures (remember it's comparing bits).
-If no matches are found with a placed structure, you won't see any blue DebugStructure spheres on that placed structure, and your preview structure will be unable to snap to it.
+- Snap Type Flags - The Snap Type Flag of the preview structure will be compared to the "To Point Snap Type Flags" value in the snap points of every nearby placed structure, to see if if there is a match (remember it's comparing bits).
+If no matches are found within a placed structure, you won't see any blue DebugStructure spheres on that placed structure, and your preview structure will be unable to snap to it.

 - Snap Point Match Group - if the above checks were passed, then the TO snap points on the placed structure get compared to the FROM snap points on the preview structure.
 If a TO snap and a FROM snap have a matching Snap Point Match Group value (remember it's comparing bits), then it proceeds to the final step.
 If no matches are found, I'm pretty sure the blue DebugStructure spheres don't show up (would need to test that to remind myself).